NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 ### Integration test

-Take a look at this [postman test](https://github.com/nubank/savings-accounts/blob/master/postman/postman/account_creation.clj) to get familiarized with how we write integration tests.
+At Nubank we implemented [our own solution for integration tests](https://github.com/nubank/common-test#postman).
+These are often referred to as Postman tests.
+For the purpose of the exercise, take a look at this [postman test](https://github.com/nubank/savings-accounts/blob/master/postman/postman/account_creation.clj) to get familiarized with how they are written.

 Integration tests go in `postman/postman/` folder.
 You should add one postman test that will ensure that the whole flow is working: